-For the second year, Hobart and William Smith Colleges will host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!
+For the third year, Hobart and William Smith Colleges will host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!

 Selected students will receive a $4,500 stipend, on-campus housing, a modest food allowance, and partial reimbursement of travel expenses to and from campus.
-Additionally, students will be funded to present their work at MathFest in Cincinnati, July 31st - August 3rd.
+Additionally, students will be funded to present their work at MathFest in Sacramento, California, August 4th - 7th.

 Algebra: Monomial ideals will be explored through their connection to combinatorial structures such as graphs and their subgraphs.
 Mentor: Jen Biermann